shapeshed/shapeshed.com/content/post/vim-plugins.md

   "slug": "vim-packages",
   "title": "Vim: So long Pathogen, hello native package loading", "date": "2016-10-20T00:00:00+00:00",
   "description": "Vim 8 added a native way to load third-party packages.
-This means, for me at least, there is no longer any need to use a third party plugin helpers like Pathogen.", "tags": [
+This means, for me at least, there is no longer any need to use a third party plugin helper like Pathogen.", "tags": [
     "vim"
   ]